top of page

 Eligibility: High school students with good academic standing (>3.67/4.0 GPA) can apply.
 Most accepted students are 10th/11th graders!
 Only a couple of tracks require formal prerequisites, more details of which can be found here.

-SUMaC is a rigorous summer program for a select group of rising high school juniors and seniors deeply interested in mathematics.
-The program is highly selective with an acceptance rate below 10%; there are two enrollment options: a residential program for 40 students and an online program for 64.
-The curriculum includes tackling challenging problems as a group, engaging in rigorous coursework, and gaining exposure to cutting-edge research areas in mathematics.
+SUMaC is a rigorous summer program for rising high school juniors and seniors interested in mathematics.
+The program is highly selective, with an acceptance rate below 10%.
+There are two enrollment options: a residential program for 40 students and an online program for 64.
+The curriculum includes tackling challenging problems as a group, engaging in rigorous coursework, and gaining exposure to research in mathematics.
+There are two main focus areas: Abstract Algebra & Number Theory and Algebraic Topology.
+You will explore concepts in Abstract Algebra, including limitations of compass-and-straightedge constructions and symmetry analysis in structures.

 Location: Virtual, you can participate from anywhere in the world!